-10. Provision to support the learning of students who can present challenging behaviour (Glade Pathway) Some students have periods of time when they can present challenging behaviour.
-This reflects changes in their learning needs and their ability to access an appropriate curriculum.
+10. Provision to support the learning of students who can present challenging behavior (Glade Provision) Some students have periods of time when they exhibit behavior that challenges.
+This reflects changes in their learning needs and their ability to access learning.
 The class team will, in the first instance, modify the arrangements to support the pupil to learn within the classroom setting.
-They will complete a risk assessment and a positive behaviour support plan, supported by the learning mentors with the advice and support of the assistant head teacher for behavior and lead practitioner.
+They will complete a risk assessment and a positive behavior support plan, supported by the learning mentors with the advice and support of the assistant head teacher for behavior and lead practitioner.
 They may also seek advice and support from other professionals as relevant.
 This plan is shared with the whole staff at the regular weekly briefing to ensure a consistent response in the school.